-That is how I utilize the best bird watching podcasts.
+That is how I utilize podcasts about birds!

 Seriously, once you start listening to the BEST birding podcasts listed below, it will be hard to ever listen to the radio again.

-Each of my favorite bird podcasts has its own unique style and personality.
-Some are short (~2 minutes) and some are as long as an hour.
+Each of my favorite shows has its own unique style and personality.
+Some are short (~2 minutes), and some are as long as an hour.